Skip to main content

 • Took decisive action to limit the spread of COVID-19 when New Jersey was hit first and hardest by the deadly virus

-• Developed a tracking system for scarce resources like personal protective equipment (PPE) and ventilators, rapidly procured supplies, distributed over 269 million pieces of PPE, and now maintain a state stockpile
+• Developed a tracking system for scarce resources like personal protective equipment (PPE) and ventilators, rapidly procured supplies, distributed over 269 million pieces of PPE, and continue to maintain a state stockpile of medical countermeasures

-• Advanced quality and safety in assisted living residences through increased funding and new quality measures
+• Advanced quality and safety in long-term care facilities through increased funding and new quality measures

 • Health Care Access and Affordability

-• Restored and expanded funding for women’s health and family planning services to over $50 million
+• Restored and expanded funding for women’s health programs and family planning services to over $50 million per year, in addition to State-sponsored insurance programs

-• Codified the right to reproductive choice in New Jersey prior to Roe v.
+• Protected reproductive freedom and codified the right to reproductive choice in New Jersey prior to Roe v.
 Wade being overturned

-• Started the Office of Health Care Affordability and Transparency to mitigate unsustainable cost growth and convened health care leaders to commit to health care cost growth benchmarks
+• Established the Office of Health Care Affordability and Transparency to mitigate unsustainable cost growth and convened health care leaders to commit to health care cost growth benchmarks

-• Increased eligibility for the Pharmaceutical Assistance to the Aged and Disabled (PAAD) and Senior Gold programs to benefit approximately 25,000 seniors as well as added funding for the Senior Save Navigator Grant Program to further ensure seniors take advantage of programs available to them
+• Increased eligibility for the Pharmaceutical Assistance to the Aged and Disabled (PAAD) and Senior Gold programs to support approximately 150,000 seniors and individuals with disabilities

 • Provided critical health care workforce wage increases, including direct support professionals, personal care assistants, nursing home workers, private duty nurses, and mental health and substance use disorder providers